-Objectives: This course is designed to consider the theories and role of human resources planning and link it to the policies and practice required for effective human resources management.
+This course is designed to consider the theories and role of human resources planning and link it to the policies and practice required for effective human resources management.
 This course examines internal and external environmental factors and trends that have crucial impacts on HR objectives and strategies in organisation.
-The role of human resources information system and the use of information technology in HRM and employee planning are also key issues to study in the course.
+The role of human resources information system and the use of

-HRMN 4016

-RESEACH METHODS AND ANALYTICS FOR PEOPLE MGT (3, 3, 0)
+HRMN 4016 RESEACH METHODS AND ANALYTICS FOR PEOPLE MGT (3, 3, 0) Prerequisite: BUSI 1006 Business Research Method and BUSI 2005 Organisational Behaviour

-BUSI 1006 Business Research Method and BUSI 2005 Organisational Behaviour The role of Human Resources Management as a strategic partner is to develop and direct an HR agenda that supports and drives the overarching goals of the organization.
+The role of Human Resources Management as a strategic partner is to develop and direct an HR agenda that supports and drives the overarching goals of the organization.
 Against this backdrop, this course introduces research methods and people analytics which enable the organization to measure the impact of a range of HR metrics on overall business performance and make decision based on data.
 In particular, this course introduces the fundamental concepts of research design and data collection and analysis in various HRM and management topics.
 Students acquire the technical knowledge and skills to design, develop, and implement effective research and analysis.
 Knowledge and skills in conducting quantitative research in people management is also included in this course.
 As a result, students are able to provide evidence-based recommendations for people management as well as organizational development.